 “For several summers he retreated to the quiet seclusion of this country home, where he could study and prepare for the arduous missions during the winter months.”

 Moody understood that the property at Northfield was more than a point on the map.
 Its quiet beauty offered spiritual and physical refreshment to many who passed through over his lifetime.
 It held Moody’s memories of childhood and in his later years served as a center for preaching and ministry.
 Northfield was dear to Moody, and Moody Center recognizes that it is the ideal location for the work of continuing the legacy and vision of this evangelist.

 In 2017, twelve years after the Northfield and Mount Hermon schools consolidated to Mount Hermon’s campus, a quarter of the old Northfield campus was given for the creation of Moody Center.
 A substantial amount of the center’s work is preservation.
-Moody’s birthplace and homestead still stand on the grounds, as well as other historic places like the auditorium and Martyrs Grove.
+Moody’s birthplace and homestead still stand on the grounds, as well as other historic places like the auditorium and Witness Grove.
 In addition, the center has assembled an archive of hundreds of letters, sermons, and writings by Moody and making them available online, allowing a new generation to glimpse the man behind them.

 While Northfield proved to be the ideal place for Moody to rest and study, even there he was never found idle.
 Moody was above all a man preoccupied with serving God and doing His will.
 In addition to preservation, an important part of honoring that legacy is continuing the work that Moody started.
 The Northfield property certainly has historic value, but it continues to offer a unique space of rest, reflection, and spiritual preparation for visitors today.